 - support and interventions should employ the principles of empowerment and

-Service providers – including the police – should be skilled, gender-sensitive, have ongoing training and conduct their work in accordance with clear guidelines, protocols and ethics codes and, where possible, provide female staff.
+Service providers – including the police – should be skilled, gender-sensitive, have ongoing training and conduct their work in accordance with clear guidelines, protocols, ethics codes and, where possible, provide female staff.
 Each SP should maintain the confidentiality and privacy of the victim.
-It should co-operate and co-ordinate with all other relevant services.
-It should monitor and evaluate service provision, seeking participation of service users.
-The expertise of the specialized NGOs should be recognized.
+They should co-operate and co-ordinate with all other relevant services.
+They should monitor and evaluate service provision, seeking participation of service users.
+The expertise of the specialised NGOs should be recognised.
 Standards also stress the importance of integration in approaches to domestic violence.
 They insist on inter-agency co-ordination and the establishment of intervention chains and referral processes and protocols.
-The best way to deliver services is through ‘one- stop shop’ or multidisciplinary teams, or a ‘one-stop person’ approaches.
+The best way to deliver services is through a ‘one-stop shop’, multidisciplinary teams, or ‘one-stop person’ approaches.
 Where appropriate, a range of protection and support services should be located on the same premises.

 IMPRODOVA research about international norms

 In the course of the IMPRODOVA project, research interviews were carried out in at least two locations in each partner country in order to see how well the international norms are implemented in European countries.
-The researchers conducted 296 interviews in total, with interviews involving police officers, social workers, medical staff and members of non- governmental organizations.
+The researchers conducted 296 interviews in total, with interviews involving police officers, social workers, medical staff, and members of non- governmental organisations.

 The main finding of this report is that the international standards are relatively well implemented in all the partner countries.
-Based on the analysis we can conclude that police have powers to enter private property, arrest and remove a perpetrator.
-Protection or restraining orders are available for police to tackle all forms of domestic violence.
-The important is also, that police agencies co-ordinate with, and refer to, specialist support services for domestic victims well, and that all analysed police organizations have protocols on information sharing on domestic violence with other agencies.
+Based on the analysis, we can conclude that the police have the power to enter private property, arrest and remove a perpetrator.
+Protection or restraining orders are available for the police to tackle all forms of domestic violence.
+It is also of importance, that police agencies co-ordinate with, and refer to specialist support services for victims of domestic violence, and that all analysed police organisations have protocols on sharing information on domestic violence with other agencies.
 The IMPRODOVA partners also found that there are some areas that require special attention in the future, since gaps between the international standards and the actual practice were discovered.
-Police personnel should be better trained on all aspects of domestic violence, victims should be seen as soon as possible by a specially trained officer and there should be at least one specialized officer per police unit, for domestic violence and for sexual violence.
+Police personnel should be better trained on all aspects of domestic violence, victims should be seen by a specifically trained officer as soon as possible and there should be at least one such officer per police unit for domestic and sexual violence.

 The comparison of the case studies in the eight partner countries yields many lessons, but one sticks out: frontline responders who are specialists of domestic violence probably serve the needs of victims in a better way than frontline responders who are generalists.
-By “specialist”, we mean police officers (or social workers, or medical professionals) whose job specialty consists in handling domestic violence cases.
-By “generalist”, this we refer to those police officers (or social workers, or medical professionals) who indifferently handle all the cases that they encounter in their work.
+“Specialists” are police officers (or social workers, or medical professionals) whose job specialty consists of handling domestic violence cases.
+As “generalists” we label those police officers (or social workers, or medical professionals) who indifferently handle all the cases that they encounter in their work.
 The key variable therefore is whether victims make themselves known to specialists or generalists.

-Specialists are well trained and have more experience.
+Specialists are well-trained and have more experience.
 They are more likely to be able to routinely ensure a prompt and suitable treatment of “normal” cases, and to manage more complex and technical cases.
-Their organizational structure reflects an advanced process of division of labour.
-Specialists are more capable of correctly interviewing the victim, of appropriately filling case documentation, of giving correct advice to the victim, of appropriately orienting the victim to support structures.
+Their organisational structure reflects an advanced process of division of labour.
+Specialists are more capable of correctly interviewing a victim, of appropriately writing down case documentation, of giving correct advice to a victim, of appropriately orienting a victim to support structures.

-Specialized units also are more likely to work in close partnerships with other types of professionals, for instance the embedded social worker at the police station.
-They serve as a contact point for other police units and external actors (NGOs, schools…).
+Specialised units also are more likely to work in close partnerships with other types of professionals, for instance the embedded social worker at the police station.
+They serve as a contact point for other police units and external actors (NGOs, schools, …).

 Further information about country-specific results and the methodology can be found here: